MicrosoftDocs/sdk-api/sdk-api-src/content/searchapi/nf-searchapi-isearchmanager-put_useragent.md

 A user agent is a client application that accesses the Internet.
 User agents include web browsers, search engine crawlers, download managers, and so on, and may be associated with a specific protocol such as File Transfer Protocol (FTP) or Hyper Text Transfer Protocol (HTTP).

-Each user agent typially has a user agent string, such as "Mozilla/4.0", that it can pass to websites and services to identify itself.
+Each user agent typically has a user agent string, such as "Mozilla/4.0", that it can pass to websites and services to identify itself.

 Check out the <a href="/windows/win32/search/-search-sample-reindexmatchingurls">ReindexMatchingUrls code sample</a> to see ways to specify which files to re-index and how set it up.